Sinan Alimanović: Biography

 During the Siege of Sarajevo, Sinan Alimanović and a group of enthusiasts were trying to preserve a cultural scene of Bosnia and Herzegovina alive.
 On four occasions, he was conductor and arranger at the Eurovision Song Contest.
 In the book The Eurovision Song Contest – The Official History, author John Kennedy O'Connor mentions Sinan Alimanović as the conductor who performed often at this competition.
 During the war, he composed "Sarajevo Remake" which was performed for the first time in 1993 with the remaining members of the big band of Radio and Television of Bosnia and Herzegovina in the occupied city.
-Ten years later, Alimanović released an album named "Sarajevo Remake".
+Ten years later, Alimanović released an album named Sarajevo Remake.

 In 1997, he returned to Indexi and recorded Kameni cvjetovi, their second studio album in 39-year-long career.
 The album contained the Bosnian traditional song Sevdalinka "Snijeg pade na behar, na voće" with jazz arrangement by Alimanović.
 With Indexi Alimanović also recorded two live albums.

 Sinan Alimanović was also Director of Music Production of Radio Television of Bosnia and Herzegovina (MP BHRT) from 1994 to 2002.
 During that time, he led twenty music festivals.

 As a conductor and one of the founders of the Sarajevo Big Band, he performed at the Olympic Hall Zetra in Sarajevo in 2000.
 Guests included Duško Gojković, Indexi, and Oliver Dragojević.
 The concert was recorded and released under the title Najveći koncert u gradu.
 In 2003, he released the album Sinan Alimanović Quintet – Sarajevo Remake.
 A double album Bosnia Groove by Sinan Alimanović International Band, was released in 2007.
 It was followed by the live album Live in Tuzla by Sinan Alimanović Ladislav Fidri Quartet (2009).
 In 2016, Sinan Alimanović released live solo piano album Live in Sarajevo.
 In 2017, live album Live in Studio: Bosnian Blue by Sinan Alimanović International Band is released.
 In 2019, the album Live in Skenderija by Sinan Alimanović Trio was released.

 In 2013, Sinan Alimanović's composition Lejla has been selected in TOP 5 world's jazz compositions by Made in New York Jazz Competition and jury members: Randy Brecker, Joe Lovano and Lenny White.

 As the professor at the Sarajevo Music Academy, Sinan Alimanović educated the first generations of jazz students in the history of the Sarajevo Music Academy.
 In 2018, the Sarajevo Music Academy released the album The First Jazz Concert of the Sarajevo Music Academy Students / (Prvi jazz koncert studenata Muzičke akademije u Sarajevu), held under the musical mentorship of Sinan Alimanović.

-In September 2020 jazz label Miles High Records (New York City) released the album Lejla by Sinan Alimanović International Band.
+In September 2020 jazz label Miles High Records released the album Lejla by Sinan Alimanović International Band.
 Sinan Alimanović International Band members are: Harvie S (double bass), Victor Lewis (drums), Lejla Alimanović (vocals), Jed Levy (saxophone), Adam Klemm (saxophone).
 The album Lejla has been recorded at the Trading 8s Recording Studio owned by Chris Sulit.